 Requests should be sent to clearinghouse [at] iamcr.org.
 Please read the text What the Clearinghouse for Public Statements Does and the Clearinghouse's Working Procedures before making a request.
 Questions and clarifications about what the Clearinghouse does should be sent to clearinghouse [at] iamcr.org.

-The Clearinghouse is chaired by Robin Mansell, London School of Economics and Political Science (UK) and its members are Eno Akpabio, University of Namibia (Namibia), Andrew Calabrese, University of Colorado (US), Flor Enghel, Malmö University (Sweden/Argentina), Divina Frau-Meigs, Université Sorbonne, Nouvelle (France), Rodrigo Gomez, Universidad Autónoma Metropolitana–Cuajimalpa (Mexico), Sheena Johnson-Brown, University of Technology, (Jamaica), Gholam Khiabany, Goldsmiths, University of London (UK), Graham Murdock, Loughborough University (UK)/University of Auckland (NZ), Hillel Nossek, College of Management - Academic Studies (COMAS) (Israel), Vinod Pavarala, University of Hyderabad (India), Sandra Ristovska, University of Pennsylvania (US/Macedonia).
+The Clearinghouse is chaired by Robin Mansell, London School of Economics and Political Science (UK) and its members are Eno Akpabio, University of Namibia (Namibia), Andrew Calabrese, University of Colorado (US), Flor Enghel, Jönköping University (Sweden/Argentina), Divina Frau-Meigs, Université Sorbonne, Nouvelle (France), Rodrigo Gomez, Universidad Autónoma Metropolitana–Cuajimalpa (Mexico), Gholam Khiabany, Goldsmiths, University of London (UK), Graham Murdock, Loughborough University (UK)/University of Auckland (NZ), Hillel Nossek, Kinneret Academic College on the Sea of Galilee, (Israel), Vinod Pavarala, University of Hyderabad (India), Sandra Ristovska, University of Pennsylvania (US/Macedonia).

 The Clearinghouse processes statements and/or manages the process of signing statements generated by others when they are principally concerned with issues relating to media/communications and where IAMCR members have substantive scientific expertise that provides a basis for seeking to influence discursive or material practice.